vladholubiev/docker-libreoffice-pdf-cli/README.md

 $ cat Document.docx | topdf > Document.pdf
 ```

-Optionally, if you have `pdftk` installed, you can for example cut some pages:
+Optionally, if you have `pdftk` installed, you can for example cut 1st page:

 ```
-$ cat Document.docx | topdf | > Document.pdf
+$ cat Document.docx | topdf | pdftk cat 1 > Document.pdf
 ```